NIGK14022U Sedimentary Basins - Evolution, Environments and Resources (part 2)

 MSc Programme in Geology-Geoscience

 The course addresses the practical analysis of the sedimentary record to decipher the formation and evolution of a selected sedimentary basin (chosen by the course responsible).
 The aim of the course is to build on and refine the learning outcome of part 1 of the course.
 Part 2 of the course is focused on hands-on experience through field-work and analyses of real data which may include outcrop data, seismic profiles, well logs, and cores from a selected basin, backed up by key literature.
-There will be a strong emphasis on practical applications, including hydrocarbon exploration aspects, of the theoretical basis of basin analysis which was the key subject of part 1.
+There will be a strong emphasis on practical applications of the theoretical basis of basin analysis which was the key subject of part 1.

 Practical analysis of sedimentary basin fills based on real data and key literature.

 Fundamental techniques and methodologies relating to the analysis of a selected sedimentary basin.